All Episodes

 Right.

-Thank you, Jim, and thanks to KCMO.
+Thank you, Jim, and thanks, KCMO.

 Take care.

-So, there you've got it.
+So, there you got it.

-These are events worthy of coverage.
+And properly so, these are events worthy of coverage.

 No more waiting for pain relievers to kick in.

-No more settling for alternative pain relievers.
+No more settling for alternative pain relievers, just because your system is aspirin-sensitive.

-It really is that easy.
+It really is that easy, and it works.

 It actually penetrates your skin right down to where the pain is.

-Remember the name Leprina.
+Remember the name Laprina.

-That's Leprina.
+That's Laprina.

 Believe me.

-Spray it on the pain gone.
+Spray it on, the pain's gone.

 Some pain sufferers are calling the almost instant results miraculous.

-But you cannot get it at your local drug store.
+But you cannot get it at your local drugstore.

-If you want fast acting topical pain relief, Just order Laprina by calling 1-800-308-4565.
+If you want fast-acting, comfortable pain relief, just order Latrina by calling 1-800-308-4565.

 That's 1-800-308-4565.